Our Story

 Multi-Source Intelligence Gathering

-Our AI agents continuously monitor government travel advisories (US State Department, UK FCDO, Australian DFAT, and 12 others), major travel forums (TripAdvisor, Reddit r/travel, Lonely Planet), verified news outlets, and real-time social media reports.
-Each source type has a dedicated agent purpose-built to extract structured scam data from unstructured content.
+Our editorial team monitors government travel advisories (US State Department, UK FCDO, Australian DFAT, and others), major travel forums (TripAdvisor, Reddit r/travel, Lonely Planet), verified news outlets, and traveler reports.
+Each source category is reviewed on a dedicated cycle so that recurring scam patterns are surfaced from the right places.

 2